stgl/pymccrgb/README.md

 brew install liblas
 ```

+It also requires Boost and the C++11 standard library, which are likely installed as system libraries.

+### Installation

-Then, you can [use a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to install the package and the rest of the dependencies:
+If LibLAS is installed, you can [use a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to install the package and the rest of the dependencies:

 ```bash
 git clone https://github.com/rmsare/pymccrgb